Rwandan genocide: Killings by the Rwandan Patriotic Front

 During the genocide and in the months following the RPF victory, RPF soldiers killed many people, although the number of casualties is disputed.
 Alison Des Forges was one of the first researchers to conclude that RPF committed atrocities in a systematic fashion that were directed by officers with a high level of authority.
 She estimated that RPF killed around 30,000 people considered enemies of the Tutsi.
 Some witnesses blamed Kagame himself for ordering killings.
 After ICTR investigators reportedly discovered two layers of bodies in a mass grave in Kibuye in early 1996—one of Tutsi victims of the genocide and another left by RPF killings of Hutu civilians—further forensic investigations were prohibited by the Rwandan government.
-French scholar André Guichaoua charged the post-genocide government with deliberate destruction of evidence regarding killings of Hutu in order to avoid prosecution by the ICTR.
+French scholar André Guichaoua charged the post-genocide government with deliberate destruction of evidence regarding killings of Hutu to avoid prosecution by the ICTR.
 Some critics have suggested that these crimes should have been prosecuted by the ICTR, or even amounted to genocide under international law.
 In contrast, the post-genocide regime maintains that killings by RPF soldiers were perpetrated by undisciplined recruits seeking revenge and that all such transgressions were promptly punished.

 The first rumours of RPF killings emerged after 250,000 mostly Hutu refugees streamed into Tanzania at the border crossing of Rusumo on 28 April 1994.
 The refugees had fled before the Tutsi rebels arrived because they believed the RPF were committing atrocities.
 A spokesperson for the United Nations High Commissioner for Refugees (UNHCR) observed that "There's a lot of propaganda by the Government radio aimed at the Hutu" which "makes them feel very anti-Tutsi."
 After the RPF took control of the border crossing at Rusumo on 30 April, refugees continued to cross the Kagera River, ending up in remote areas of Tanzania.
 In early May, the UNHCR began hearing concrete accounts of atrocities and made this information public on 17 May.